Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: The Proposed System

 \subsection{System Overview}

-The overall aim of {\it Brain2Object} is to automatically recognize the object that the user desires to fabricate by analyzing her visually-evoked brain signals and actuate a 3D printer accordingly.
-As shown in Figure~\ref{fig:overview}, the system is made up of an offline and online component.
+The overall aim of the proposed {\it Brain2Object} is to automatically recognize the object that the user desires to fabricate by analyzing one's visually-evoked brain signals and actuate a 3D printer accordingly.

-The offline component is aimed to build a robust and effective unified classification model which can recognize the specific object that the user is observing by analyzing the corresponding brain signals that are evoked during this process.
-For this purpose, we first record the EEG signals of individuals while they are observing a wide range of objects (the details will be introduced in Section~\ref{sec:data_acquisition}).
-Next, the gathered EEG data are analyzed using multi-class CSP \cite{ang2008filter} to extract the eigenvalues of various categories of objects.
+As shown in Figure~\ref{fig:overview}, the system is composed of an offline and online component.
+The offline component aims to build a robust and effective unified classification model that can recognize the specific object that the user is observing by analyzing the corresponding brain signals that are evoked during this process.
+We first record the EEG signals of individuals while they staring at an object (the details will be introduced in Section~\ref{sec:data_acquisition}).
+Next, the gathered EEG data are analyzed using multi-class CSP \cite{chin2009multi} to extract the eigenvalues of various categories of objects.
 CSP has been widely used in EEG signal analysis (such as motor-imagery brain activity classification \cite{kang2014bayesian,wang2006common}) and achieves comparable performance.
-Thus, in our system, we adopt CSP for discriminative preprocessing.
-Through CSP, the EEG signals are mapping to an optimal space where the inter-category distance is maximized.
-Moreover, considering the global spatial relationship among EEG channels, we propose DGR to transform the CSP processed signals to a new space since graph representation has been shown to be helpful in refining and capturing spatial information \cite{song2018eeg}.
-In the embedded space which encompasses the topological structure among the biological brain neurons, each channel not only represents the amplitude of the measured signals but also reflects the dependency with other channels.
-CNNs are widely used for processing of two dimensional data in applications such as image recognition \cite{ciresan2011convolutional}, ubiquitous \cite{ning2018deepmag}, and object searching \cite{ren2017faster}, due to their salient features such as regularized structure, good spatial locality and translation invariance.
+Thus, in our system, we adopt CSP for discriminative spatial filtering to enhance the SNR of EEG signals.
+Through CSP, the EEG signals are mapping to a latent space where the inter-category variance difference is maximized.
+Moreover, \red{to dynamically capture the structural information among EEG channels, we propose DGR to transform the CSP processed signals to a new space since graph representation has been shown to be helpful in refining and capturing spatial information \cite{song2018eeg}.} In the embedded space which encompasses the topological structure among the \red{brain regions}, each channel not only represents the amplitude of the measured signals but also reflects the dependency with other channels.
+CNNs are widely used for processing of two-dimensional data in applications such as image recognition \cite{ciresan2011convolutional}, ubiquitous \cite{ning2018deepmag}, and object searching \cite{ren2017faster}, due to their salient features such as regularized structure, good spatial locality, and translation invariance.
 Thus, we employ CNN as a classifier to distinguish the graph embedded features.
 After a number of training epochs, the converged classification model with stable weights is stored for online recognition.